General Information About the Fellows Nomination, Review and Appeal Process:

 - No Fellow may serve as a sponsor, whether primary, secondary or tertiary, on more than two 3-Fellow nominations in one year.

-Each 3-Fellow nomination packet must include the following: 1) nomination form; 2) a list of the nominee's top ten most significant publications; 3) a comprehensive CV, which includes a complete list of publications; 4) letters from each of the three sponsors.
+Each 3-Fellow nomination packet must include the following: 1) nomination form; 2) a list of the nominee's top ten most significant publications; 3) a comprehensive CV, which includes a complete list of publications; 4) letters from each of the three sponsors, with an accompanying 'Letter of Recommendation Addendum" attached.

 Please refer to the Current Nomination Cycle tab for more detailed instructions.

-Responsibility for reviewing the Fellow nominations is assigned to the Steering Groups of the 24 Sections.
-Nominations undergo review by the Steering Group members (the Chair, Chair-Elect, Retiring Chair, Secretary, and four Members-at-Large of each section).
-Each Steering Group reviews only those nominations designated for its section.
-Names of Fellow nominees who are approved by the Steering Groups are presented to the AAAS Council for election.
+In the first step, responsibility for reviewing the Fellow nominations is assigned to the Steering Groups of the 24 Sections.
+Nominations undergo review by the appropriate eight-member Steering Group (comprising the Chair, Chair-Elect, Retiring Chair, Secretary, and four Members-at-Large of each section), which reviews all 3-Fellow and CEO nominations designated for its specific section.

-Each nominee must receive the approval of a majority of the Steering Group members, with no more than two opposed, in order to be included in the slate of Fellow nominees that is presented to the Council for a final vote.
-Nominations can also be challenged by any member of the AAAS Council during the voting process.
+Each nominee must receive the approval of a majority of the Steering Group members in order to be included in the slate of Fellow nominees that is presented to the Council for a final vote.

 Steering Group Review – Spring